wp-plugins/pricing-deals-for-woocommerce/readme.txt

 = 1.0.8.1 - 2014-07-27 =
 * Fix - Refactored "Discount This" limits
+	If 'Buy Something, Discount This Item' is selected, Get Group Amount is now *an absolute amount* of units/$$ applied to working with the Get Group Repeat amount

 = 1.0.8.0 - 2014-07-25 =
 * Fix - Customer Limits